danilobr94/dynamic-aif-framework/README.md

-# Laborprojekt: cross-fairensification
+# Laborprojekt: cross-fairness
 - leave-group-out or leave-feature-out and change-value validation
 - visualization: how can fairness be visualized?
-- chnange data set somehow?
+- change data set somehow?